26.05.2020

 In the meantime we had selected three options.
 A green-yellow fabric with hand painted flowers from India, a sober dark blue fabric and a white-purple one from turkey.
 We also selected black, silver, chestnut and scarlet bands (not elastic ones, since they were long gone, apparently everywhere).

-Our vision was to sit outside in the garden, in front of the now unavailable Clubhouse, with all the materials ready for anyone who dared engage in a conversation with us, to take home.
-(Mainly because most Eichkampers still didn't know we, as tutors, existed and we wanted to shake feet – actually touch shoes, as the current health regulations and our own common sense dictated – with as many Eichkampers as possible)
+Our vision was to sit outside in the garden, in front of the now unavailable Clubhouse, with all the materials ready for anyone, who dared engage in a conversation with us, to take home.
+(Mainly because most Eichkampers still didn't know we, as tutors, existed and we wanted to shake foots – actually touch shoes, as the current health regulations and our own common sense dictated – with as Many Eichkampers as possible)

-This doesn't work well if your instructions are a video (which requires internet to even run) and so I gathered all my Image design knowledge, opened Microsoft Paint, and started translating the video to a format which could be printed and given as a handout.
-The result was hilarious but understandable (it would so happen that only one person would complain about its inaccuracy at one specific part, while others would just giggle at the fact that it was done with Microsoft Paint).
+This doesn't work well if your instructions are a video (which require internet to even run) and so I gathered all my Image design knowledge, opened Microsoft Paint, and started translating the video to a format which could be printed and given as a handout.
+The result was hilarious but understandable (it would so happened that only one person would complain about its inaccuracy at one specific part, while other would just giggle at the fact that it was done with Microsoft Paint).

-With everything set up and having previously made a Facebook event, shared in our Eichkamp groups via Facebook and Telegram, and some posters which we hung at the entrances of Eichkamp, we said our good byes and met at the day of our little face masks workshop /event/sit-in-the-garden-and-offer-anyone-we-see-a-chance-to-make-its-own-face-mask-whatsit. (whatsit=things, for a lack of a better term).
+With everything set up and having previously made a Facebook event, shared in our Eichkamp groups via Facebook and Telegram, and some poster which we hanged at the entrances of Eichkamp, we said our good byes and met at the day of our little face masks workshop/event/sit-in-the-garden-and-offer-anyone-we-see-a-chance-to-make-its-own-face-mask-whatsit. (whatsit=Dingsbums, for a lack of a better term).

-The day came and we sat at the given place at the given time (16.00 p.m.).
-There was actually somebody already waiting for us and this person had brought his own fabric and his own idea.
+The day came and we sat at the given place at the given time (16.00 hrs).
+There was actually somebody already waiting for us and this person had brought its own fabric and its own idea.
 He just wanted some tips and general guidance into the sewing realm.

 He finished his project in no time and was quickly on his way.
 By then two other Eichkampers had joined us, taken some materials and sat next to us, waiting on instructions or hoping for some beginning guidance.